sadaftasnim/DSA-Problems/Graph/Bipartite_Graph/Readme.md

    - If DFS returns `false` at any point, the graph is **not bipartite**, so return `false`.
 4. If DFS completes without any issues, return `true`, indicating that the graph is bipartite.

----

-### Key Differences Between Approaches

-- **Approach 1** uses two separate arrays: one for `visited[]` and one for `color[]`.
-This ensures explicit management of visited nodes during DFS traversal.
-- **Approach 2** simplifies the implementation by using only the `color[]` array.
-If a node is uncolored, it is treated as unvisited.
-This makes the code slightly more compact.

----

-### Time Complexity

-Both approaches have a time complexity of **O(V + E)**, where `V` is the number of vertices and `E` is the number of edges in the graph.
-This is because we visit each node and edge once during DFS traversal.

-### Conclusion

-Both approaches are effective for determining if a graph is bipartite.
-The choice between the two depends on your preference for using an additional `visited[]` array (Approach 1) or simplifying the code by using only the `color[]` array (Approach 2).